On the Buddhist Truths and the Paradoxes in

 The comparison of classical utilitarian and Buddhist intuitions demonstrates the close tie between intuitions and interests.
 The perplexing Buddhist intuition about non-existence contrasts sharply with the vital interest to procreate.
 Following a brief description of the basic (conflicting) interests and corresponding intuitions:

-▪ The vital interest to expand life – which may originate in the merciless biological utility function – favors the classical utilitarian intuition that the total amount of welfare is more important than the average quality of welfare.
+▪ The vital interest to expand life – which may originate in the biological utility function – favors the intuition that the size of the population is more important than the quality of life.

-▪ The hedonistic interest to avoid suffering (dhukka) – combined with the Buddhist emphasis on compassion – favors the intuition that the total amount of welfare is less important than the average quality of welfare.
+▪ The Buddhist truths – which discourage from expanding desires – favor the intuition that the size of the population is less important than the quality of life.

-The more one of the two interests is devaluated at the cost of the other, the more the combination becomes counter-intuitive for the majority:
+Only a minority supports a blind biological expansionism and only a minority adopts the Buddhist notion of non-existence.
+As a consequence, if one of the two interests is radically devaluated at the cost of the other, the combination becomes counter-intuitive for the majority:

-▪ According to the classical utilitarian axiology it is correct to slightly decrease the average quality of life in favour of a larger population (with a higher total amount of welfare).
-But when this devaluation results in lives “barely worth living”, it becomes counter-intuitive for the majority, see Repugnant Conclusion [Stanford, chapter 1].
+▪ Many people would not mind to slightly decrease the average quality of life in favour of a larger population (with a higher total amount of welfare).
+But when this devaluation results in lives with minimal quality, it becomes counter-intuitive for the majority (Repugnant Conclusion)

-▪ According to the perfectionist Buddhist axiology it is correct to slightly decrease the size of a population (and the total amount of welfare) in favour of a higher average quality of life.
-But when this devaluation results in a “near zero” population, it becomes counter-intuitive for most non-Buddhists, see Reverse Repugnant Conclusion [Arrhenius, 54][Stanford, chapter 2.4].
+▪ Similarly many people would not mind to slightly decrease the size of a population (and the total amount of welfare) in favour of a higher average quality of life.
+But when this devaluation results in a “near zero” population, it becomes counter-intuitive for the majority (Reversed Repugnant Conclusion)

-Obviously at some point the repetition of a plausible procedure yields a counter-intuitive result; an experience which is perceived as a paradox.
+Obviously, at some point, the repetition of a plausible procedure yields a counter-intuitive result.
+The accumulation of tolerable differences results in an intolerable difference, an experience which is perceived as a paradox.

 The impossibility theorem

-Gustav Arrhenius – after having systematically investigated the most important axiologies and intuitions – came to the conclusion that there is no normative theory which coheres with “our” moral beliefs [Arrhenius 2000, 265].
+Gustav Arrhenius – after having systematically investigated the most important axiologies and intuitions – came to the conclusion that there is no normative theory which coheres with “our” moral beliefs.
 This result is immediately plausible on the basis of the following consideration:

 ▪ Conflicting interests shape conflicting intuitions.